 Patients living with a chronic disease often have to try a variety of different approaches to manage their symptoms and stop their illness from getting worse.
 With holistic care, you may be able to find the right combination of practices and medications to help you deal with pain, stress, and other symptoms and improve your quality of life.

-If you’re struggling with a chronic illness, a board-certified holistic practitioner may be able to help you find new ways to manage your symptoms.
+If you’re struggling with managing a chronic illness, a board-certified holistic practitioner may be able to help you find new ways to handle your symptoms.
 To get started, make an appointment with internal medicine specialist Dr. Lakshmi Menezes in Lutz or Wesley Chapel, FL.
 Virtual appointments are also available here.

 Read the rest of our series on holistic medicine using the links below: